The Parish Council

 Although Spanish (and married to a Dane) I was educated in England and have lived here, with my husband, since 1980 moving to Broom in December 1990.

-After working 14 years in Pershore, I became Clerk to Bidford-on-Avon Parish Council on 1st August 2004 – yes over 16 years ago!
+After working 14 years in Pershore, I became Clerk to Bidford-on-Avon Parish Council on 1st August 2004.
 I have found it an interesting and challenging job which has changed over the years, becoming more professional and demanding.

 I am a “Qualified Clerk” having obtained my Certificate in Local Council Administration (known as CiLCA) in 2008 and, with the support of the Parish Council, my BA (Hons) degree, at the University of Gloucestershire, Cheltenham in Community Engagement and Governance (CEG) in 2014 (at the ripe age of 60).
 Studying and working at the same time was demanding and gave me little time for myself: but it was worth it as the knowledge has stood me in good stead helping me to carry out my work to the best of my ability.